 SP3 Indicator 11

 Indicator The number of applications permitted outside settlement limits.

 Objective OB2, OB3, OB4

-Key Policies SP3 P3 Related Policies SP2; SC1
+Key Policies SP3 Related Policies SP2; SC1

 Indicator Target Outcome Trigger

-The number of applications permitted outside settlement limits.
-No applications permitted outside settlement limits contrary to the policy framework.
+The number of applications permitted outside No applications permitted outside settlement limits contrary to the policy framework.
 Adoption 2016 One application permitted outside settlement limits

+settlement limits.
 AMR 2017 contrary to policy framework.

-namework.
-AMR 2018 i ilaniework.
+AMR 2018 namework.

 AMR 2019

 AMR 2020

 AMR 2021

+AMR 2022

 Action

-- A total of 24 applications for development proposals outside settlement limits were approved over the monitoring period. - The applications approved over the plan period were varied.
-They ranged from a wind farm, an application at the University campus, agricultural buildings, replacement dwellings, and proposals for the Global Centre for Rail Excellence at Onllwyn. - All of the approvals were deemed to be in accordance with Policy SC1. - There are therefore no trigger applications for this indicator.
+- 19 applications for relevant development proposals outside settlement limits were approved over the monitoring period. - The applications approved over the plan period were varied.
+They ranged from wind turbines, applications at the University campus, and proposals in industrial estates to EV charging stations and tourism proposals. - All of the approvals were deemed to be in accordance with Policy SC1. - There are therefore no trigger applications for this indicator.